t-brandt/orvara/README.rst

 Installation
 ------------
-orbit3d can be installed by running :code:`pip install .` while in the the root directory of this repo.
+orbit3d is built by running :code:`python setup.py build_ext --inplace` while in the the root directory of this repo.

 Configuration
 -------------